12 weeks off with full pay for new parents for the birth, adoption, surrogacy, or placement of a foster child

 Preferred Qualifications (Desired Skills/Experience):

-Education/experience typically acquired through advanced technical education from an accredited course of study in engineering, computer science, mathematics, physics or chemistry (e.g. Bachelor) and typically 5 or more years' related work experience or an equivalent combination of technical education and experience (e.g. PhD, Master+3 years' related work experience).
-In the USA, ABET accreditation is the preferred, although not required, accreditation standard.
+Education/experience typically acquired through advanced technical education (e.g. Bachelor) and typically 5 or more years' related work experience or an equivalent combination of technical education and experience (e.g. PhD, Master+3 years' related work experience, 9 years' related work experience, etc.).

 Drug Free Workplace: